vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 1) They will be the first node to forward a subsequently accepted ethereum event at least `validator.minimumEthereumEventsForNewValidator` with a default of `3`.
 1) They are the first one to vote for any ethereum event at least `validator.minimumEthereumEventsForNewValidator` times.

-## Multisig weight updates WIP
+## Multisig updates (and multisig weight updates if those are used)

-This section might make more sense in 0061-simple-POS-rewards-SweetWater.md - TBD.

 Once (if) the ethereum multisig contract supports validator weights the vega node will watch for Ethereum events announcing the weight changing.
 Thus for each validator that is on the multisig contract it will know the validator score (weight) the ethereum multisig is using.
+Vega node will watch for multisig signer changes.

-We will have `number_multisig_signers` represented on the multisig (currently `13`) but this could change.
+We will have `network.numberMultisigSigners` represented on the multisig (currently `13`) but this could change.

-In the reward calculation for the top `number_multisig_signers` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_val_score)` when calculating the final reward with `0` for those who are in the top `number_multisig_signers` by score but *not* on the multisig contract.
+In the reward calculation for the top `network.numberMultisigSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_val_score)` when calculating the final reward with `0` for those who are in the top `network.numberMultisigSigners` by score but *not* on the multisig contract.

 Thus a validator who is not there but should be has incentive to pay gas to update the multisig.
 Moreover a validator who's score has gone up substantially will want to do so as well.

+As a consequence, if a potential validator joined the Vega chain validators but has *not* updated the Multisig members (and/or weights) then at the end of the epoch their score will be `0`.
+They will not get any rewards and at the start of the next epoch they will be removed from the validator set.

 Note that this could become obsolete if a future version of the protocol implements threshold signatures or another method that allows all validators to approve Ethereum actions.